zph/buff/README.md

 *TODO: improve instructions
 * remove need for user to create their own App on bufferapp.com
 * Future versions will integrate with Buffer-OAuth system.
+* Raise error if message is beyond the character limit.

 ## API Coverage